EVM instructions

 EXTCODECOPY

-Contract bytecode cannot be accessed on zkEVM architecture.
+Contract bytecode cannot be accessed on EraVM architecture.
 Only its size is accessible with both CODESIZE and EXTCODESIZE.

-EXTCODECOPY always produces a compile-time error with the zkEVM compiler.
+EXTCODECOPY always produces a compile-time error with the ZKsync custom compilers.

 EXTCODEHASH

-In zkEVM EXTCODEHASH operation has the following differences:
+In EraVM EXTCODEHASH operation has the following differences:

 • It doesn't check the balance of account.